BenjaminCMorka/BenjaminCMorka/README.md

 Software Engineer.

-I like building cool projects, and figuring out how things work under the hood.
+I like building cool stuff, and figuring out how things work under the hood.

 -  Studied Computer Science with Artificial Intelligence at King's College London